qwacko/sveltekit-lucia-starter/README.md

 There is a websocket server setup, and demonstration of this functionality included in the 'ws/[id]' route.
 Similar to server sent events, this mirrors mouse position in a canves to other memebers of the same room.
 With socket.io, the rooms are handled by socket.io rooms to make use of this functionality.

+The fuctionality of the server can be modified by changing the code in `src/lib/server/websocket/wsServer.ts`.
+The current implementation has basic functionality to demonstrate how authentication may be handled by validating the session cooking using lucia auth.

 ### Removing

 If websockets are not required, the following changes can be made to remove the server: